JFields426/METR-5433-Final-Project-Code/README.md

 3. region_block.py - Determines the central coordinate of blocking events at their first time step.
 Subsequently isolates blocks that form in the Northern Atlantic reigon.

 4. blockinfo.py - Creates a .csv file with information for each block including duration, mininum and maximum size, etc. Useful for verifying the amount of unique blocking events.
 (NOTE: StitchBlobs gives each block a sequential ID based on start time.
-The region filtering does not reassign ID numbers, so non-consecutive block IDs is normal and expected.)
+The region filtering does not reassign ID numbers, so non-consecutive block IDs are normal and expected.)

 5. sst_climo.py - Calculates SST climatology.